 At Berry Street we are committed to protecting the privacy of the information that we collect about you during your time with our service.

-We are bound by the Australian Privacy Principles in the Privacy Act 1998 (Cth), the Information Privacy Principles in the Information Privacy Act 2000 (Vic) and the Health Privacy Principles in the Health Records Act 2001 (Vic) (Privacy Legislation) which regulate how organisations may collect, use, disclose and store personal information, and how individuals may access and correct personal information held about them.
+We are bound by the following legislation and standards that regulate how organisations may collect, use, disclose and store personal information, and how individuals may access and/or correct personal information held about them.

 Whose personal information do we collect?

-We collect personal information from our staff, clients and their families, volunteers and supporters of Berry Street.
+We collect personal information from our staff, clients and their families, volunteers, foster carers and supporters of Berry Street.

 How does Berry Street collect your personal information?